selkies-project/selkies-gstreamer/docs/start.md

 Instructions are available in the [Example Container](component.md#example-container) section.

+**(MANDATORY) Follow the instructions from [WebRTC and Firewall Issues](firewall.md) in order to make the container or self-hosted standalone instance using an external TURN server.**

-**A TURN server is required if trying to use this project inside a Docker or Kubernetes container, or in other cases where the HTML5 web interface loads but the connection fails.
+A TURN server is required if trying to use this project inside a Docker® or Kubernetes container without `--network=host`, or in other cases where the HTML5 web interface loads but the connection fails.
 This is required for all WebRTC applications, especially since Selkies-GStreamer is self-hosted, unlike other proprietary services which provide a TURN server for you.
-Follow the instructions from [WebRTC and Firewalls](firewall.md) in order to make the container or standalone instance using an external TURN server.**

-**NOTE: You will need to use an external STUN/TURN server capable of `srflx` or `relay` type ICE connections if you use this in a container WITHOUT host networking (add `--network=host` to the Docker command to enable host networking and work around this requirement if your server is not behind NAT).
-Follow the instructions from [WebRTC and Firewall Issues](firewall.md) in order to make the container work using an external TURN server.**

 ## Advanced Install